When Your Benefits Start

 The Other Parts of Medicare

-Medicare Advantage (Part C).
-People with Medicare Parts A and Part B can choose to receive all of their health care services through plans that are offered by private companies and approved by Medicare.
-For more information, we recommend you read Medicare's How do Medicare Advantage Plans work?
+- Medicare Advantage Plan (previously known as Part C) – people with Medicare Part A and Part B can choose to receive all their health care services through plans that are offered by private companies and approved by Medicare.
+For more information, we recommend you read Medicare's Your health plan options.

-Prescription Drug Coverage (Part D) helps pay for medications doctors prescribe for treatment.
-For more information on the enrollment periods for Part D, we recommend you read Medicare's How to get drug coverage page.
+- Medicare Part D (Medicare prescription drug coverage) helps pay for medications doctors prescribe for treatment.
+For more information on the enrollment periods for Part D, we recommend you read Medicare's How to get prescription drug coverage page.

 If you receive Medicare and have limited resources and income, you may be eligible for Extra Help with Medicare Prescription Drug Plan Costs.

 Only your state can decide if you qualify for this assistance.
-To find out if you do, contact your state or local welfare office or Medicaid agency.
+To find out if you qualify, contact your state or local welfare office or Medicaid agency.

 For additional information about the program, please go to the Medicare's Get help paying costs page.